What a Home Warranty Actually Covers (The Foundation)

 Smart Thermostats (Nest, Ecobee)

-When it would be covered: If your HVAC system fails due to a mechanical breakdown and the thermostat is cited as a contributing component in a covered system, a basic thermostat may be replaced.
+When it would be covered: If the smart thermostat is directly tied to a covered HVAC system and fails in a hardware or electrical way that affects heating and cooling, it may be replaced.
 Some premium plans or add-ons explicitly include smart thermostats.

 Smart Refrigerators